Would you like to make a donation?

 AlgomaTrad is excited to announce the Second Annual AlgomaTrad Fall Heritage Arts Festival, a celebration of Heritage Arts, Traditional Music and Dance, and Local Food featuring Concerts, Workshops, a gourmet Farm to Table Supper, and Community Dances.
 From 2:30pm Friday, October 4 to 4:00pm Sunday, October 6, workshops will take place at the AlgomaTrad Centre, 1249 F&G Line, St. Joseph Island in Blacksmithing, Weaving, Fiber Arts, Green Wood Carving (Sloyd), Wool Skirting and Needle Felting, Bookbinding, Basketmaking, Tin Whistle, Ukulele, Dance Calling, Clawhammer Banjo, Knitting, and more.
+Workshop information, artists bios, and workshop times can be seen HERE.
 A festival brochure can be downloaded HERE.

 The 2019 AlgomaTrad Fall Heritage Arts Festival, funded by the Government of Canada through a Building Communities through Arts and Heritage grant from Canadian Heritage, will kick off Thursday evening, October 3, 7:30pm, at the Richards Landing Old Town Hall, with the opening ceremony and a Kitchen Party Fiddle Fest, featuring local fiddlers Benoît Schryer Lefebvre, 2018 and 2019 winner of the Open Class Fiddle contest at Pembroke Fiddle and Stepdance Competition; Áine Schryer O’Gorman, winner of the 2019 18 & Under contest at Pembroke; Sault Ste.
 Marie bluegrass fiddler Ron Schryer, Sault fiddler Sheldon Jaaskelainen of the Wild Turkeys, and other special guests TBA.